mynameisfho/My-Data-Analyst-Portofolio/Grocery Store Sales - YesFood/README.md

 # Grocery Store Sales - YesFood

+### Description:
-**Description:** YesFood is a grocery store offering a variety of items, including produce, meat, dairy, baked goods, snacks, and other essential household foods.
+YesFood is a grocery store offering a variety of items, including produce, meat, dairy, baked goods, snacks, and other essential household foods.
 As food prices increase, YesFood aims to ensure they stock products across all categories that cater to a wide range of price points, making sure they have options for all types of customers.

+### Tools:
-**Tools:** MySQL and Excel
+SQL and Excel

-**Data**
+### Data:
-The data is available in the table ['products.csv'](https://github.com/mynameisfho/My-Data-Analyst-Portofolio/blob/main/Grocery%20Store%20Sales%20-%20YesFood/products.csv)
+The data is available in the table ['products.csv'](https://github.com/mynameisfho/My-Data-Analyst-Portofolio/blob/main/Grocery%20Store%20Sales%20-%20YesFood/products.csv).
 The dataset includes records of customer purchases from the last full year (2022) of the loyalty program.

 | Column Name | Criteria                                                |